Search RoHo Blog

 It was delicious with a red wine demi-glace to bring the flavors out and up a bit.
 I managed to slice the meat pretty darned thin, which apparently is one of the keys to making this chewy roast a much more enjoyable dinner than might otherwise have been the case.

-I also reached again for the Tupelo Honey Cafe cookbook that my sister Allison gave me, and repeated that very delicious smashed sweet potatoes recipe.
+I also reached again for the Tupelo Honey Cafe cookbook and repeated that very delicious smashed sweet potatoes recipe.
 They were light and fluffy and so full of good flavor!
 I think that night's dinner guests have crowned this their favorite way to do sweet potatoes, even above and beyond the slow-cooker version that I've been serving them for a while now.

 Let's not forget dessert: some homemade banana pudding: